Open Source News

 Bergen switches to Linux

-Yet another major european city has announced the migration of its core public sector IT infrastructure from proprietary to open source systems.
+Yet another major European city has announced the migration of its core public sector IT infrastructure from proprietary to open source systems.

 “In addition to the IT-based benefits from migrating to Linux, we attain a business model that doesn't tie us to a single vendor's solution architecture.
 By migrating to Linux, the City of Bergen has a business model that is open and democratic and, we believe, that will ensure a greater degree of freedom of choice, more efficient operation and major cost savings that will benefit the citizens,” said Janicke Runshaug Foss, CIO of the City of Bergen.